code-dot-org/code-dot-org/docs/dev-of-the-week.md

   * [Investigate Build Failures](#build-failures)
   * [Level Activity Monitor](#level-activity-monitor)
   * [HoneyBadger Notifications](#honeybadger-notifications)

+### DTT and DTP
+Make sure we're deploying to prod daily during the ramp-up to HoC.
+There's no action needed if someone is already planning to DTP.
+Otherwise it's up to DotW to ensure we deploy daily.
+  * DTT: Create and merge PR for [test...staging](https://github.com/code-dot-org/code-dot-org/compare/test...staging)
+  * Check that there are no UI test failures
+  * DTP: Create and merge a PR for [production...test](https://github.com/code-dot-org/code-dot-org/compare/production...test)

 ### Investigate Slow DB Queries
 This is a temporary item leading up to the HoC launch.
 [Follow the steps to access error/mysql-error-running.log] (http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.Procedural.Viewing.html), then address each slow query: